verana-labs/verifiable-trust-vpr-spec/spec.md

 - `validation_fees` (number) (*optional*): Requested validation_fees for this permission (can be modified by validator).
 - `issuance_fees` (number) (*optional*): Requested issuance_fees for this permission (can be modified by validator).
 - `verification_fees` (number) (*optional*): Requested verification_fees for this permission (can be modified by validator).
-- `country` (string) (*optional*): Requested country, as an alpha-2 code (ISO 3166), this permission refers to.
-If null, it means permission is not linked to a specific country (can be modified by validator).
 - `did`, if specified, MUST conform to the DID Syntax, as specified [[spec-norm:DID-CORE]].

 :::note
 A holder MAY directly connect to the DID VS of an issuer in order to get issued a credential.
-It's up to the issuer to decide if running the validation process (for charging fees) is REQUIRED or not.
+It's up to the issuer to decide if running the validation process is REQUIRED or not.
 :::

 ###### [MOD-PERM-MSG-1-2-2] Start Permission VP permission checks

 - Load `Permission` entry `validator_perm` from `validator_perm_id`.
-It MUST be a [[ref: valid permission]] AND (`validator_perm.country` MUST be equal to `country`, or `validator_perm.country` MUST be null), else transaction MUST abort.
+It MUST be a [[ref: valid permission]] else transaction MUST abort.
 - Load `CredentialSchema` entry `cs` from `validator_perm.schema_id`.
 It MUST exist.

 - if `type` (PermissionType) is equal to ISSUER: